 Event triggers: To sync files at a specific event, such as, System Shutdown, can help you avoid interference.

-Wake the computer to run scheduled tasks: To sync files during off-peak hours, especially for large files, this feature is very useful.
-You can create a schedule sync with this feature, and set the backup time to midnight or any other times, then your computer will be wake up 2 minutes before the task start.
+Wake the computer to run scheduled tasks: To sync files during off-peak hours, you can set the backup time to midnight or any other times, then it will wake your computer 2 minutes before the task start.
 It's especially useful for transferring large files.

 How to use Windows Server Migration Tools?
-This article shows the detailed steps you want.
+This article shows the detailed steps for you.
 If you find that these steps are difficult for you, you can turn to the best alternative – AOMEI Backupper Server.
 This professional software enables you to transfer files from one Server to another easily.